genes-and-health/TRE-documentation/README.md

 # Documentation

+THIS WEBSITE IS BEING ARCHIVED AS OF 24 JULY 2025, AND WE ARE MOVING TO A DIFFERENT WEBSITE / GITHUB REPO.
+THE LATEST DOCUMENTATION IS IN A GOOGLE DOCS
+DAVID VH  24 JULY 2025

 This repo contains the code for the TRE Documentation Website (new, mid 2024-) which will be hosted on Cloudflare Pages, and is built with a custom Docusaurus theme.
 THIS IS THE DOCUMENTATION WEBSITE IN CURRENT USE !!!
 The actual website is here https://documentation-docusaurus.pages.dev/